 About 35 years ago, I remember reading about a yearling Thoroughbred colt that sold for $1.5 million dollars.
 That was a LOT of money to pay for a horse (heck, it still is, but you know what I mean).
 And, as it turned out, the owners of the horse got $700,000.00, with the four agents involved splitting $800,000.00.
 Big scandal.
 And it happens more often than you might think.

 If someone is representing you in the purchase of the horse, make sure that you get a sales agreement, in writing, signed by the buyer, the seller, and any agents that are involved.
-Here’s a link to some horse sales legal forms.
+Here’s a link to a horse sales form – there are many other good examples.
 You don’t want you’re $10,000.00 horse to actually cost you $25,000.00 just because somebody knew somebody, and happened to be in the right place, at the right time.
 Cover yourself.
 Heck, even a dog can shake hands.

 So there.
 Find a horse.
 Ride the horse.
 By all means, get a veterinarian to look at the horse before you buy him; check out my article on prepurchase exams.
 But keep your wits about you, and don’t get caught up in the process.
 If the horse you’re looking at doesn’t work out, don’t worry, there’s another one coming along right behind him.
 Remember, no matter what the discipline, they name a “Horse of the Year” every single year.